Endpoint Agent

 As a ransomware detection and remediation tool, what advantages does Coro have over other traditional Endpoint Detection and Response (EDR) tools?

-Coro offers advantages over traditional antivirus (AV) software products by providing advanced protection features, such as device posture monitoring.
+Coro offers advantages over traditional antivirus (AV) software products by offering advanced protection features, such as device posture monitoring.
 It ensures critical security measures are in place, including firewalls, password-protected devices, and data encryption, to help detect and remediate ransomware threats.

 Can an endpoint device be connected to more than one workspace?